val-lavric/spert-chess/README.md

 ## What it is made for

-* An application to play chess on Windows PC's
+* An application to play chess on Windows PC

 * No need to install it in a chess GUI, as it has its own